enthought/traits/docs/source/traits_user_manual/observing.rst

      - |SetChangeEvent|

-The signature of *event* depends on the change type.
 This means if the handler needs to act on the specific details of the change event, |@observe| should be configured to only notify for that specific type of changes, or the handler will need to check the type of the event parameter when it is invoked.
 The following example shows the first option:

 .. literalinclude:: /../../examples/tutorials/doc_examples/examples/observe_different_events.py
    :start-after: observe_different_events

-.. rubric:: Notes

-#.
-When a handler is invoked, the change has already occurred.
-#.
-Multiple handlers can be defined for a given change event and these handlers
-   should be independent of each other.
-No assumptions should be made about the order of which handlers are called for a given event.
-#.
-Handlers should not raise exceptions.
-Any unexpected exceptions will be
-   captured and logged.

 Differences from |@on_trait_change|